 Many healthcare companies are moving away from traditional advertising techniques.
-Patients want quick access to information when they need it, from the best ways to reduce your risk of getting the flu to finding new providers.
+Patients want quick access to information when they need it, from the best ways to reduce their risk of getting the flu to finding new providers.

 If you’re worried that you might miss specific patient populations, you can relax.
-Every generation, including baby boomers, are online.
+Every generation, including baby boomers, is online.
 Forbes reported that as of January 2017, 9 percent of all Facebook users were over 55 years of age.
 This generation is more tech-savvy than you might think.
 They search for local healthcare services and use Facebook and YouTube for health-related information.
 Be sure to create marketing plans that serve baby boomers.